MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-MailboxRestoreRequest.md

 ```

 ### -RequestQueue
-!!!
-Exchange Server 2010

-The RequestQueue parameter specifies the target mailbox database on which the mailbox or archive of the request resides.
-You can use one of the following values:

-- GUID of the database

-- Database name

-This parameter can't be used in conjunction with the Identity parameter.

-!!!
-Exchange Server 2013

-The RequestQueue parameter specifies the target mailbox database on which the mailbox or archive of the request resides.
-You can use one of the following values:

-- GUID of the database

-- Database name

-If you specify the RequestQueue parameter, you must also specify the RequestGuid parameter.
-This parameter can't be used in conjunction with the Identity parameter.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The RequestQueue parameter specifies the target mailbox database on which the mailbox or archive of the request resides.
 You can use one of the following values: